back

 Great diving beetle, male

-On the left a picture of a Great diving beetle, in a resting pose under water.
-The respiration spot at the hind tip of the abdomen is closed because the beetle has pressed that tip tightly to the elytra, the wing cases that cover the back.
+On the left a picture of a male Great diving beetle, in a resting pose under water.
+The breathing opening at the hind tip of the abdomen is closed because the beetle has pressed that tip tightly to the elytra, the wing cases that cover the back.
 The border of the air supply, closed in under the elytra, gives the tip a a silver seam.
 Like most water insects, the Great diving beetle needs to come up for a new supply of fresh air.
 This air is taken in by bringing the tip of the abdomen to the water surface and then lowering it.
-The male is recognizable by it's smooth wing cases, as opposed to the grooved ones of the female.
-However, some females do have smooth wing cases too!
+The male is recognizable by its smooth wing cases, as opposed to the grooved ones of the female.
+However, some females do have smooth wing cases too.
 But the females never have the sucking disks on the front legs that the males have.
-The male need these to get a firm grip on the slippery neck shield of the female when mating.
+The male need these to get a firm grip on the slippery prothorax of the female when mating.
 More difficult to see is the difference in the fringes of swimming hairs on the hind legs: the males have these on two sides of these legs, the females only on one side.

 Dytiscus marginalis